Providing pathways to possibilities for students in STEM

 New York, NY – MƒA is proud to announce the launch of the MƒA STEM Futures Cohort, a five-year initiative designed to encourage students from low-income families in New York City to pursue STEM majors in college.
 This new project, officially beginning in Fall 2025, will build on the foundation of outstanding MƒA mathematics and science teachers in New York City high schools.

-After partnering with Leaders High School in Brooklyn and University Heights High School in the Bronx, MƒA will offer STEM enrichment activities to ninth grade students and collaborate closely with MƒA teachers to identify students with strong potential for a paid summer program.
+After partnering with Leaders High School in Brooklyn and Washington Heights Expeditionary Learning School (WHEELS) in Washington Heights, MƒA will offer STEM enrichment activities to ninth grade students and collaborate closely with MƒA teachers to identify students with strong potential for a paid summer program.
 The summer program will then focus on collaborative projects in math and computer science, nurturing both technical skills and a culture of peer support within an estimated 40 student cohort.
 In addition to building STEM interest and skills, the program will promote a culture in which it is every student’s responsibility to help every other student succeed.

 “We believe that access to STEM success shouldn’t depend on zip code or income level.
 The MƒA STEM Futures Cohort allows us to complement the incredible work MƒA teachers are already doing in classrooms by creating STEM pathways for students that extend beyond the school day and into real-world experiences.”